I am terrible for starting new Football Manager saves and never finishing them.

 Keep your saves minimal

 Because the newer FM games are enriched with stats and intricate features, you’ll want to experience them all.
 They’re designed to be immersive; after all, you’re pretending to be a football manager.
 But if it takes you over an hour before you’ve played your first match, it starts becoming too realistic.
 It is a game after all.
 Once FM is closed, you’re no longer a “football manager”.
 That’s why keeping saves minimal in set up and play will make them last longer.
 Do you really need all those nations loaded?
-If you’re playing in England, having Spain, Italy, Germany, and France loaded is unnecessary.
+If you’re playing in England, having Spain, Italy, Germany, and France loaded are unnecessary.
 Only load the nations that are important to your plan.
 If you manage in Portugal, it might make sense to have Brazil loaded as viewable only or just loading up the players from that nation (as nationalising them only takes 2 years compared to other foreign players).

 Do you have any ideas on what keeps your saves going?
 Let us know in the comments.